null-routed/HanDomotic/README.md

 HanDomotic advances mobile and social sensing systems by providing an efficient and accurate solution for gesture-based home automation.
 Future work will aim to improve classification accuracy for complex gestures and add the necessary logic to control smart domotic devices.

-# Contributors
+# Contributors:
-Niccolò Mulè
+- Niccolò Mulè
-Cristiano Corsi
+- Cristiano Corsi
-Marco Imbelli Cai
+- Marco Imbelli Cai
-Lorenzo Ceccanti
+- Lorenzo Ceccanti